Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives

 The aim of the present paper is to discuss the existence of (full) exceptional collections on certain twisted flags ${_\gamma}X$ and its relation to the existence of a rational point, respectively the rationality of the given variety ${_\gamma}X$.
-All the proofs of the results concerning the (non)-existence of exceptional collections make use of noncommutative motives and are consequences of the main results in \cite{TA} and the short note \cite{RAE}.
-Therefore, the results for Brauer--Severi varieties are somehow known, but, to my best knowledge, stated nowhere.
+All the proofs of the results concerning the (non)-existence of exceptional collections make use of noncommutative motives and are consequences of the main results in \cite{TAS} and the idea from the note \cite{RAES}.
+Therefore, the results for Brauer--Severi varieties are somehow known as they naturally extend \cite{RAES}, but, to our best knowledge, stated nowhere.
 Nonetheless, we want to give the proofs, adding to the literature.
-We believe that the results on twisted quadrics are new.
-The interesting observation in the present paper however is that the (non)-existence of full exceptional collections for the varieties under consideration is related to the existence of $k$-rational points and to the rationality of the considered variety.
-So the main results in this context will be Theorem 6.3, Corollaries 6.9 and 6.11 and Propositions 6.12 and 6.13 below.
-First we show the following \begin{thm2}[Proposition 5.1, Proposition 5.3] Let $X=X_1\times\cdots\times X_n$ be a finite product, where all the factors are either Brauer--Severi varieties over an arbitrary field or generalized Brauer--Severi varieties over a field of characteristic zero.
-Then $X$ admits a full exceptional collection if and only if all the $X_i$ are split, i.e, if all $X_i$ are either projective spacesor Grassmannians. \end{thm2} \begin{thm2}[Corollary 5.5, Theorem 5.7] Let $X=X_1\times\cdots\times X_n$ be a finite product of twisted forms of smooth quadrics over $k$ ($\mathrm{char}(k)\neq 2$) where all factors $X_i$ are either associated with involution algebras $(A_i,\sigma_i)$ of orthogonal type having trivial discriminants $\delta(A_i,\sigma_i)$ or with involution algebras $(A_i,\sigma_i)$ of orthogonal type over $k=\mathbb{R}$.
+The results for twisted quadrics however are new (see Theorems 5.6 and 5.7 and Corollary 5.5).
+The interesting observation of the present paper however is, that the (non)-existence of full exceptional collections for the varieties under consideration is related to the existence of $k$-rational points and to the rationality of the given variety.
+So the main results in this context will be Theorem 6.3, Corollaries 6.9 and 6.11 and Propositions 6.12 and 6.13 below. \begin{thm2}[Proposition 5.1, Proposition 5.3] Let $X=X_1\times\cdots\times X_n$ be a finite product, where all the factors are either Brauer--Severi varieties over an arbitrary field or generalized Brauer--Severi varieties over a field of characteristic zero.
+Then $X$ admits a full exceptional collection if and only if all the $X_i$ are split, i.e, if all $X_i$ are either projective spaces or Grassmannians. \end{thm2} \begin{thm2}[Corollary 5.5, Theorem 5.7] Let $X=X_1\times\cdots\times X_n$ be a finite product of twisted forms of smooth quadrics over $k$ ($\mathrm{char}(k)\neq 2$) where all factors $X_i$ are either associated with involution algebras $(A_i,\sigma_i)$ of orthogonal type having trivial discriminants $\delta(A_i,\sigma_i)$ or with involution algebras $(A_i,\sigma_i)$ of orthogonal type over $\mathbb{R}$.